 When you're a guest at a wedding, you're there to celebrate a milestone for a couple—and enjoy all of the planning that went into it.
-You likely weren't a part of the discussions over the guest list, or the venue, or even the photography.
+You likely weren't a part of the discussions over the guest list, the venue, or even the photography.
 Instead, you were simply asked to show up for the ceremony and then hit the dance floor with your best moves.

 But, hey, guests have to make choices for the big day, too.
-And the most pressing one, after deciding not to show up late and in sweatpants, is what to give the pair as a present.
-In order to make sure this choice goes as smoothly as possible, we asked Jennifer Spector, director of brand marketing and communications at Zola, to give us some pointers on wedding gift etiquette.
+And the most pressing one, after what to wear, is what to give the pair as a present.
+In order to make sure this choice goes as smoothly as possible, we asked Jennifer Spector to give us some pointers on wedding gift etiquette.

 Learn how you can wrap up something every couple can enjoy below.

 Shop the registry: "Almost all couples today have a registry, and they put a lot of thought into selecting the gifts that they really want in their home," Spector says.
 "So it's best to choose from the gifts they've already said that they want."

 Personal does not mean expensive: "The thought you put into a gift is more important than what you spend.
 If you're on a budget, personalized items like a monogrammed cheese board or mugs are a great option," she says.
 "Don't give beyond your means just because you feel like you have to."

 Donate to a group gift: "On Zola, couples can turn any gift into a group gift so that their guests can contribute any amount they feel comfortable with," Spector notes.
 "If you see a group gift on a registry, consider contributing or even organizing friends or family members to complete that item.
 It's probably a gift the couple really wants."

 Consider practical items: "Couples need trash cans, vacuums, mops, and shoe racks," she says.
 "These gifts might not be the 'sexiest' of all registry options, but they are gifts the couple will actually use!"